antmicro/xls/xls/modules/zstd/README.md

 ![](img/ZSTD_compressed_block_literals_decoder.png)

 #### Literals decoder dispatcher
-This module parses and consumes the literals section header.
+This proc parses and consumes the literals section header.
 Based on the received values it passes the remaining bytes to RAW/RLE/Huffman tree/Huffman code decoders.
 It also controls the 4 stream operation mode [4-stream mode in RFC](https://www.rfc-editor.org/rfc/rfc8878.html#name-jump_table).